National Musuem, New Delhi

 We continuously explore technology for use in Archaeological Documentation and Conservation.
 It is important to gauge and use technology to bring out reliable and consistent quality in our work in Heritage Conservation.
 Our field experience helped to evolve on-desk methods and added technological advancements, including software and hardware.
 Nikhil Varma presented a paper at CIDOC 2015 on documentation methods for architecture (archaeological sites) as evolved and used in practical documentation work.
 Again in CIDOC 2020 he presented about the dangers of misuse of technology “Careful with that axe Eugene!”

-This website is to share some of our work.
-We are based in Bangalore and are able to operate from Bangalore, Delhi, Indore and Ahmedabad.
+We are based in Bangalore and Indore, and are able to operate easily from Bangalore, Indore, Ahmedabad and Delhi.
 Feel free to contact us.

 Contact Us